JCII-zuitt-coding-bootcamp-projects/Capstone-3-server/__Database Structure.md

 <!-- ------ TABLES ------ -->

-1.	trackers  (admins) - accounts of authorized person to track a certain person , admin side
+1.	admin  (trackers) - accounts of authorized person to track a certain person , admin side

 2.	persons - record of person